crossmeta/cxfuse/README.md

 #Crossmeta FUSE for Windows

 Crossmeta FUSE (Filesystem in Userspace) is the easiest way to port your favorite FUSE programs to Windows.
-It is a set of kernel-mode and user mode software that provides:
+It is a set of kernel-mode and user mode software that works with Crossmeta Kernel.

 ####POSIX File system semantics are provided by Crossmeta Kernel